PART ONE – Darkness to Light (cont.)

 I know it is a hard and perhaps impossible lesson, but as lessons and words in my childhood made an impression on me to bear fruit later in life, so my hope is that my counsel will make an impression on a presently disinterested young soul I love.

 Regrettably, children are counseled today to beware of strangers and casual adults, our society having degenerated to a rather dismal level with violence and sexual depravity and disregard for youth.
-Yet I now know, as you will plainly see, God is over all and He determines all things, both good and evil.
+Yet I now know, as you will plainly see, that God is over all and He determines all things, both good and evil.

 My father urged me, at times, to visit certain older people, saying how much they would enjoy seeing me.
 I could not comprehend how that was so.
 Why would they want to see me?
 Now I understand, and I’m sorry I did not follow my father’s advice.
 I do recall that whenever I visited any of them, they were quite receptive and glad.

 I shake my head.
 Why didn’t I understand?
 Why do we learn so late in life?
 I appreciate the mock German saying, “Ve get too soon oldt, und too late shmardt.”

 The other man I recall with some nostalgia was Wally Foreman, the agent for the Winnipeg Free Press for our area.
 He was also a Jew.